xpladev/xpla/README.md

 ## License

-NONAME is licensed under the Apache License 2.0
+XPLA is licensed under the Apache License 2.0